apmondia/giveloco_frontend/README.md

-# Taliflo Front End
+# Giveloco Front End

-The front end for the Taliflo app is built with AngularJS.
+The front end for the Giveloco app is built with AngularJS.
 Gulp is used for the development pipeline and Browserify is used for Modular Dependency Injection.

 - https://angularjs.org/
 - http://gulpjs.com/